 Why does ovarian hyperstimulation syndrome develop?

-We’re not really sure why this syndrome develops, but one of the main contributors is increases in the way our blood vessels work – it seems that the ovaries and their surrounding tissues become more permeable, which means fluid accumulates where it shouldn’t.
-Discussions have centred around beta human chorionic gonadotropin (hCG), oestrogen, prolactin, histamine, and prostaglandins, with substances that are active on blood vessels being connected.
+We’re not really sure why this syndrome develops, but we know that one of the main contributors is changes in the way our blood vessels work.
+Blood vessels in the ovaries and their surrounding tissues become more permeable, which means fluid leaks out and accumulates where it shouldn’t.
+OHSS occurrence is mainly due to the administration of human chorionic gonadotropin (hCG) and it rarely happens without this.

 Risk factors for ovarian hyperstimulation syndrome